-- 282-25.1(272) Scope of standards.
-This code of professional conduct and ethics constitutes mandatory minimum standards of practice for all licensed practitioners as defined in Iowa Code chapter 272.
-The adherence to certain professional and ethical standards is essential to maintaining the integrity of the education profession. - 282-25.2(272) Definitions.
-Except where otherwise specifically defined by law: - "Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, associate principal, associate prin - "Board" means the Iowa board of educational examiners. - "Discipline" means the process of sanctioning a license, certificate or authorization issued by the board. - "Ethics" means a set of principles governing the conduct of all persons governed by these rules. - "Fraud" means knowingly providing false information or representations on an application for licensure or employment, or knowingly providing false information or representations made in connection with the discharge of duties. - "License" means any license, certificate, or authorization granted by the board. - "Licensee" means any person holding a license, certificate, or authorization granted by the board. - "Practitioner" means an administrator, teacher, or other licensed professional, including an individual who holds a statement of professional recognition, who provides educational assistance to students. - "Responsibility" means a duty for which a person is accountable by virtue of licensure. - "Right" means a power, privilege, or immunity secured to a person by law. - "Student" means a person, regardless of age, enrolled in a prekindergarten through grade 12 school, who is receiving direct or indirect assistance from a person licensed by the board. - "Teacher" means any person engaged in the instructional program for prekindergarten through grade 12 children, including a person engaged in teaching, administration, and supervision, and who is required by law to be licensed for the position held.
+282-25.1(272) Scope of standards.
+This code of professional conduct and ethics constitutes mandatory minimum standards of practice for all licensed practitioners as defined in IOWA CODE chapter 272.
+The adherence to certain professional and ethical standards is essential to maintaining the integrity of the education profession.

+282-25.2(272) Definitions.
+Except where otherwise specifically defined by law: "Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, assistant superintendent, principal, associate principal, assistant principal, or other person who does not have as a primary duty the instruction of pupils in the schools.
+"Board" means the lowa board of educational examiners.
+"Discipline" means the process of sanctioning a license, certificate or authorization issued by the board.
+"Ethics" means a set of principles governing the conduct of all persons governed by these rules.

-[ARC 7979B, IAB 7/29/09, effective 9/2/09]
+"Fraud" means knowingly providing false information or representations on an application for licensure or employment, or knowingly providing false information or representations made in connection with the discharge of duties.

+"License" means any license, certificate, or authorization granted by the board.
+"Licensee" means any person holding a license, certificate, or authorization granted by the board.

+"Practitioner" means an administrator, teacher, or other school personnel, who provides educational assistance to students and who holds a license, certificate, or other authorization issued by the board.

+"Responsibility" means a duty for which a person is accountable by virtue of licensure.
+"Right" means a power, privilege, or immunity secured to a person by law.
+"Student" means a person, regardless of age, enrolled in a prekindergarten through grade 12 school, who is receiving direct or indirect assistance from a person licensed by the board.

+"Teacher" means any person engaged in the instructional program for prekindergarten through grade 12 children, including a person engaged in teaching, administration, and supervision, and who is required by law to be licensed for the position held.

-- 282-25.3(272) Standards of professional conduct and ethics.
+282-25.3(272) Standards of professional conduct and ethics.
 Licensees are required to abide by all federal, state, and local laws applicable to the fulfillment of professional obligations.
 Violation of federal, state, or local laws in the fulfillment of professional obligations constitutes unprofessional and unethical conduct which can result in disciplinary action by the board.
-In addition, it is hereby deemed unprofessional and unethical for any licensee to violate any of the following standards of professional conduct and ethics: - 25.3(1) Standard I-conviction of crimes, sexual or other immoral conduct with or toward a student, and child and dependent adult abuse.
-Violation of this standard includes: - a.
+In addition, it is hereby deemed unprofessional and unethical for any licensee to violate any of the following standards of professional conduct and ethics: 25.3(1) Standard I-conviction of crimes, sexual or other immoral conduct with or toward a student, and child and dependent adult abuse.
+Violation of this standard includes:

+a.
 Fraud.
-Fraud means the same as defined in rule 282-25.2(272). - b.
+Fraud in the procurement or renewal of a practitioner's license.

+b.
 Criminal convictions.
-The commission of or conviction for a criminal offense as defined by Iowa law provided that the offense is relevant to or affects teaching or administrative performance. - (1) Disqualifying criminal convictions.
-The board shall deny an application for licensure and shall revoke a previously issued license if the applicant or licensee has, on or after July 1, 2002, been convicted of, has pled guilty to, or has been found guilty of the following criminal offenses, regardless of whether the judgment of conviction or sentence was deferred: - 1.
-Any of the following forcible felonies included in Iowa Code section 702.11: child endangerment, assault, murder, sexual abuse, or kidnapping;
+The commission of or conviction for a criminal offense as defined by lowa law or the laws of any other state or of the United States, provided that the offense is relevant to or affects teaching or administrative performance.

+(1) Disqualifying criminal convictions.
+The issued license if the applicant or licensee I been found guilty of the following criminal deferred: board shall deny an has, on or after July offenses, regardless application for licensure 1, 2002, been convicted of whether the judgment and shall revoke a previously of, has pled guilty to, or has t of conviction or sentence was